Renting a park home

 You have a rent contract if you pay rent to a landlord.
-It doesn’t have to be in writing.
+It does not have to be in writing.

-You should be able to stay for a year from the date you moved in even if you don’t have anything in writing.
+You should be able to stay for a year from the date you moved in even if you do not have anything in writing.

 If you have a written contract